How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each pink, slightly biconvex tablet, debossed with its numeric strength on one side and "ZAROXOLYN" on the other, contains metolazone 2.5 mg.
 Nonmedicinal ingredients: microcrystalline cellulose, D&C Red No. 33 Aluminum Lake, and magnesium stearate.
-This medication does not contain alcohol, gluten, lactose, paraben, sucrose, or tartrazine.

 How should I use this medication?